• iii

 Another problem arises when you’re generation 63.688 after today and still have to keep maintaining deadly waste from nations that don’t exist anymore, because they produced “cheap” and “clean” energy for a couple of decades.

 Come on, Jesus died like 2000 years ago, this stuff will haunt us for centuries.
-Arguing in favor of nuclear energy is just selfish and shortsighted.
+Arguing in favor of something this unpredictable is just selfish, stupid and shortsighted.